 Ingredients of the Clinique 3 Step Skincare System

-1. Clinique Liquid Facial Soap Oily Skin Formula Review
+1. Clinique Liquid Facial Soap Oily Skin Formula

-2. Clinique Clarifying Lotion 3 Review
+2. Clinique Clarifying Lotion 3

-Performance wise this does a good job.
+Performance-wise this does a good job.
 I use a cotton pad to apply this toner.
 After swiping all over my face, I can see that the toner has pulled out all the extra dirt and dead cells from the skin, that my mild face wash failed to remove.
 Although I don’t see instant brightness, the toner helps to even out the skin tone after having used it for 3 weeks.
 It also kept me away from whiteheads and blackheads.

-The Dramatically Different Range comes in three versions, Gel, Lotion and Jelly.
+The Dramatically Different Range comes in three versions, Gel, Lotion, and Jelly.
 I have the gel which is meant for oily and combination skin types.

 It is a pale yellow colored lightweight gel.
 It spreads flawlessly and gets absorbed into the skin in just two strokes.
-The gel is alcohol and paraben free but does contain silicones which is why it works great under makeup.
+The gel is alcohol and paraben-free but does contain silicones which is why it works great under makeup.
 The DDMG leaves the skin smooth and soft to touch as well as hydrated from within.
-However this gel wasn’t moisturizing enough when used after the Clinique Clarifying Lotion.
+However, this gel wasn’t moisturizing enough when used after the Clinique Clarifying Lotion.
 This gel alone wasn’t able to calm down my exfoliated skin as it isn’t very soothing and moisturizing.
 Whilst this gel worked so well with other gentle toners.
 This doesn’t make my oily skin greasy after a few hours, nor did it break me out.

 Overall, I liked how lightweight this felt on my skin and how well it suited my skin in the hot & humid summer days, without making me more oily.
 I would recommend it for oily and very oily skin types.

-Clinique Pep Start Pout Restoring Night Mask is not your regular lip balm, but a lip sleeping mask; similar to the Laneige Lip Sleeping Mask.
+Clinique Pep-Start Pout Restoring Night Mask is not your regular lip balm, but a lip sleeping mask; similar to the Laneige Lip Sleeping Mask.
 It certainly has a thick texture that is intensely nourishing.
 It’s a clear gel and I hardly required a tiny drop of it for it to work.
 This tiny tube lasted me 3 months with regular use.
 The lip mask doesn’t have any fragrance or taste to it which is an added plus.

 I love how it works overnight to heal cracked and chapped lips and makes me wake up with soft and supple lips.
 It can also be used before applying liquid lipsticks.
 Apply the mask 15 minutes ahead and wipe off excess before applying the lipstick.
 Continuous and consistent use of this lip mask at least 4 times a week showed better results.
 Softer and smoother lips became a reality for my forever dry and chapped lips.
-I recommend this for people with dry and crack prone lips.
+I recommend this for people with dry and crack-prone lips.
 The Restoring Night Lip Mask didn’t disappoint me and repaired my chapped lips beautifully.

-Where to buy?
+Where to buy it?
 Amazon.com

-6. Clinique Pep Start Eye Cream Review
+6. Clinique Pep-Start Eye Cream

-My final thoughts on Clinique Products
+Final Thoughts on Clinique Products

 And yeah don’t forget to share your thoughts and experience with Clinique Products.
 Have you tried them?
-Also check out other popular brand reviews.
+Also, check out other popular brand reviews.